 Tunnel Club

-If you’re the type of person that enjoys drinking and dancing after a long day of sightseeing and exploring, then visiting the Tunnel Club while you’re in Milan is a must.
-Taking over a building that once acted as a railway shed for the city’s Central Station, the Tunnel Club is unique in design and architecture and an incredible experience for the young — or old! — person in all of us that just wants to let go, get some drinks, and dance to the music.
+If you’re the type of person who enjoys drinking and dancing after a long day of sightseeing and exploring, then visiting the Tunnel Club while you’re in Milan is a must.
+Taking over a building that once acted as a railway shed for the city’s Central Station, the Tunnel Club is unique in design and architecture and an incredible experience for the young — or old! — a person who wants to let go, get drinks, and dance to the music.

 This club is especially ideal for anyone interested in electronic dance music.
-That is the club’s staple and the typical music and dancing that you’ll find at this location.
-The Tunnel Club isn’t somewhere that you’ll go expecting to see celebrities or anything like that, but it’s perfect for anyone who just wants to let their hair down and have a great time.
+That is the club’s staple, along with the typical music and dancing at this location.
+The Tunnel Club isn’t somewhere you’ll expect to see celebrities or anything like that, but it’s perfect for anyone who wants to let their hair down and have a great time.

 Related Resources